 Read articles by Maria Kuzkina

-In PBN H+K Strategies’ Moscow-based Government & Public Affairs team, Dominic provides strategic counsel to clients across a number of sectors.
+In PBN H+K Strategies’ Moscow-based Government & Public Affairs team, Pavel provides strategic counsel to clients across a number of sectors.
 He advises on Russian political decision-making, crisis management, regulatory developments and alignment of business strategy with government priorities.
 Heading up PBN H+K Strategies’ Public Affairs offerings, he helps clients to adapt their business and communications to bring them into line with those of other stakeholders and wider public policy priorities.
-He also regularly contributes to trainings and projects in PBN H+K’s other markets.

-Natalia leads the Corporate Communications practice and has extensive experience developing and implementing comprehensive corporate communications strategies aligned with the objectives and demands of companies operating in dynamic market conditions.
-Natalia has well-established relationships with the media and specializes in branding, positioning, events and digital communications.
-Her main clients are Visa, MegaFon, HSBC, IHG, Dolby and NCR.
+Natalia oversees the Corporate and Crisis Communications practices as well as advises clients in CSR strategies.
+She has extensive experience developing and implementing comprehensive corporate communications strategies aligned with the objectives and demands of companies operating in dynamic market conditions.
+Natalia has well-established relationships with the media and specializes in reputation building, corporate positioning, events and digital communications.
+Her main clients are Visa, IKEA, McDonald’s, SWIFT and GAC Motor.